Asterinos1/Systems-n-Services-Security/assignment05/README.txt

 Steps
 if you dont have the library libpcap first dowload it with this command: sudo apt-get install libpcap-dev
-1. gcc pcap_ex.c -o pcap_ex -lpcap
+1. gcc pcap_ex.c -o pcap_ex     or gcc pcap_ex.c -o test -lpcap
 2. ./pcap_ex -h or ./pcap_ex -i etc..

+NOTE: If it says you don't have permission use sudo, example: sudo ./test -i eth0

 for  ./pcap_ex -i try first ifconfigure to see the devices and then write a device to show the len of packets